 Please provide in Word and PDF format, that doesn’t exceed 5MB.

-- Premier’s announcement ceremony for recipients: early February 2020
+- Premier’s announcement ceremony for recipients: To be confirmed

 - Tour: An overseas study tour exploring Australian military service and culturally significant sites